 (Center) Paul signs an autograph outside of his office for a French fan.

-announced, holding his own pen which he proudly showed us.
-The
+(Right) Macca concentrates on signing an autograph."I'll sign for each one," he announced, holding his own pen which he proudly showed us.
+The MAN came prepared!

 2000 NEW YORK - June 3,Riverside Church, the U.S. Premiere of "A Garland For Linda."
 Featuring the Riverside Festival Singers, Demarre McGill on flute and Pittnary Shin on Cello.
 Paul arrived solo, in time for the second half of the performance which was the "Garland."
 He sat behind Paul Simon and his wife, Edie Brickell and nursed a nagging cough.
 Paul shed a few tears after his song "Nova" was performed.